havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

  1. Faster builds (because it is smarter at re-compiling only what it must)
  1. Easier configuration.
 For simple projects a single `build.sbt` file in your root directory is easier to create than `project/build/MyProject.scala` was.
  1. No more `lib_managed` directory, reducing disk usage and avoiding backup and version control hassles.
+ 1. `update` is now much faster and it's invoked automatically by SBT.

 # Step 1: Install SBT 0.9.x